acemod/ACE3/docs/wiki/feature/arsenal.md

     <p><kbd>Shift</kbd> + arrow keys can be used to add or remove a large amount of items in a short amount of time from the right panel.</p>
 </div>

-### 2.2 Inside of search boxes
+### 2.2 Inside of search bars

-- Search boxes support copy / cut and paste (same limitations as importing apply in multiplayer).
+- Search bars support copy / cut and paste (same limitations as importing apply in multiplayer).
 - <kbd>Ctrl</kbd> + <kbd>A</kbd> is supported.
 - <kbd>Enter</kbd> validates the search.
 - <kbd>RMB</kbd> clears the text field.